celsowm/pgedigital-backend/docs/metal-orm/dml-operations.md

 ## Using the Unit of Work (optional)

-If you're using `OrmSession`, you don't have to manually build `InsertQueryBuilder` / `UpdateQueryBuilder` / `DeleteQueryBuilder` for every change.
+If you're using `OrmSession`, you don't have to manually build insert/update/delete queries for every change.

 Instead, you can: